- Reminder: Meet at UW Williams Conservatory (located near 9th and Ivinson green space) at 11 a.m. for Friday’s class. Bring your photo and/or camera!

 - Review Blog Post 2: Creative Devices Photography

-Short-Write #1: Journalism Next Ch.
+Short-Write #1: Journalism Next Introduction, Ch.
+1, Ch.
+2, and Ch.
 5 (Photography) Reading and Reflection

-On a piece of paper, please write your name at the top and then discuss:
+On a piece of paper, please write your name at the top and answer the following questions:

 The Basics of Photography